ManojNair/ps-cks-cluster-setup-netpol/Clip3b.md

 kubectl run test-client --image=nicolaka/netshoot -n production-app -- sleep 3600
 ```

-Netshoot includes curl, nc, nslookup—everything you need.
+Netshoot includes curl, nc, nslookup, dig, and many other network tools—everything you need for comprehensive testing.
 Keep it running for multiple tests.

+Note: The nginx containers used in our demos have limited tools (curl, wget, getent).
+For more comprehensive DNS testing with tools like nslookup or dig, use netshoot.

 Test from different namespaces: